addania/coding/src/pages/React_Course.md

 console.log(name) // 'Adda'
 console.log(title) // 'The Emperor'
 ```
->It looks like we are creating a new array, but we are not, we are `destructuring` and array and creating 2 variables: name and title
+>It looks like we are creating a new array, but we are not, we are `destructuring` an array and creating 2 variables: name and title

 >The order defines which property name withh be (the first), title (the second).